Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/secrets-management/index.md

 Some of the most common types of secrets used by {{site.base_gateway}} include:

-* Datastore usernames and passwords, used with PostgreSQL and Redis
+* Data store usernames and passwords, used with PostgreSQL and Redis
 * Private X.509 certificates
 * API keys
 * Sensitive plugin configuration fields, generally used for authentication